 Before the assessment:

 You will be emailed a link to an intake questionnaire.
-We ask that you complete this online prior to the assessment day.
+We ask that you complete this online prior to the assessment day, otherwise the appointment will be unable to go ahead.
 The intake questionnaire has questions about the child’s medical and social history, and their strengths and weaknesses.
 This provides the therapist with an opportunity to gain relevant background information to help inform the assessment process.

 During the assessment: